Renewal of materials and processes

 Circular Plastics NL is developing several programs to realize material and process innovations for circular plastics, thus working towards 100% circularity in 2050 and providing sustainable growth opportunities for the Dutch economy.
 New materials can be developed with subsidies, which can replace materials that are difficult to recycle in the future.
 Specific cycles can be closed in showcases.
 The program started in 2023 and is part of the second round of the National Growth Fund.

 In the fall of 2024, we hope to announce new applications.
-In April 2024, we expect the review of two grant programs:
+In July 2024, the projects of two grant schemes started:

-2. A grant application through an NWO call for proposals from universities, colleges and TO2 institutions.
-This grant application for research in CPNL's incubator program has a budget of 6 million euros.
-It is called "Making plastics circular: technical innovations" and will be issued by the Netherlands Organization for Scientific Research (NWO).
+- A grant application through an NWO call for proposals from universities, universities of applied sciences and TO2 institutions.
+This grant application for research in CPNL's incubator program with a budget of 6 million euros was issued by the Netherlands Organization for Scientific Research (NWO).

 Intensive chain cooperation